glasser/vote.davidglasser.net/content/post/201611-ca-props.md

 The new changes that this introduces seem generally positive, at least if you hope to live in a world with less gun proliferation.

+I recognize that these changes will have a negative impact on responsible recreational shooters; I count several of them as friends and have heard clearly from them that this will have a negative impact on them.
+I'm sympathetic, but only to a point.
+Our country (though admittedly not California) spends too much energy bending over backwards to the gun lobby.
+I encourage my responsible friends to find an alternative to the NRA to help move gun politics in this country in a positive direction; until then I'm just going to stick to supporting gun control.

 ### YES ON 64

 The prohibition on marijuana serves no public health benefit and is a major